In this page

 In 2016 Abertawe Bro Morgannwg re-coded a number of midwives and other staff to children’s nurses; Betsi Cadwaladr also undertook a data cleansing exercise the same year; Cwm Taf Morgannwg and Cardiff and Vale re-coded a number of staff to children’s nurses during 2019.
 These re-codings are likely to have been the main reason for the increases seen in the nursing table in the annual release for those years.

 NHS Wales Shared Services Partnership (NWSSP) became the lead employer for General Practice (Doctors in Training only) from 2015 onwards.
 Prior to that GPs in training who rotated into a GP surgery would be employed by the surgery and therefore leave the NHS Wales payroll.
-Since 2015 NWSSP keeps continuous employment and these figures are shown against Velindre NHS Trust, which hosts NWSSP.
-In addition to these, GP trainees who are on hospital rotations are recorded under the specialty of their current role against Velindre NHS trust from 2015 onwards.
+Since 2015 NWSSP keeps continuous employment and these figures are shown against NWSSP (hosted by Velindre NHS Trust until June 2021).
+In addition to these, GP trainees who are on hospital rotations are recorded under the specialty of their current role against NWSSP from 2015 onwards.
 Previously these trainees were recorded against the local health boards (LHBs) which hosted the trainee.
 As a result the numbers recorded against the LHBs in the relevant specialties fell in 2015.

 Dentists (non-hospital dental staff)

 NHS Wales Shared Services Partnership (NWSSP) has now become the lead employer for Foundation Dentists (trainees).
 As the single lead employer arrangement is rolled out to other grades and specialities, similar to the set-up for GP trainees, more trainees (both medical and dental) will come under Velindre.